 If you’d like to say hi to Dawa or contribute to the school and community rebuilding program, please contact him at Traveltimes Treks.

-Mingma: A Man Regularly at the Top
+Mingma: A Man Who Lives at the Top of the World

 A few weeks later, I meet Dawa again, this time in the serene Garden of Dreams in Kathmandu.
 As a guide, Dawa is in the know and well-connected to others.
 It’s a way of life in the mountains, knowing the other guides and Sherpas, looking out for one another and respecting Mother Nature.